rezalas/AirBasix/README.md

 # AirBasix

-AirBasix synchronizes airtable bases to wix collections with the help of wix cron jobs.
-In order to use this you need to add AirBasix to the backend section of Wix and add the Airtable Api Node module.
-If you want to perform the updates automatically you also need to create a wix cron job that repeats as often as you want and executes the exported manual sync function.
+AirBasix synchronizes airtable bases to wix collections, typically with the help of wix cron jobs.
+Once you add AirBasix to the package imports in Wix you need to implement a backend script that creates an Airbasix object passing in the required parameters.
+If you want to perform the updates automatically you also need to create a wix cron job that repeats as often as you want.

 ## Dependencies and Requirements